Associate Professor Paula Jane Kiri Morris

 A graduate of the University of Auckland, Paula holds degrees from two creative writing programmes – an MA from Victoria University in Wellington, and an MFA from the Iowa Writers Workshop – as well as a D.Phil from the University of York.
-She has been awarded numerous residencies and fellowships, including stays at Bellagio (the Rockefeller Foundation) in Italy; Passa Porta in Brussels; the International Writers' and Translators House in Ventspils, Latvia; and Brecht's House in Denmark.
-She has appeared at festivals in Europe, the US, China, the UK and New Zealand.
+In addition to the Mansfield Menton Fellowship, she has been awarded numerous residencies and fellowships, including stays at Bellagio (the Rockefeller Foundation) in Italy; Passa Porta in Brussels; the International Writers' and Translators House in Ventspils, Latvia; and Brecht's House in Denmark.
+She has appeared at festivals in Europe, South Africa, India, China, North America, Australia, the UK , Australia and New Zealand.

 Research | Current